What’s on your VC’s mind?

 Leading with Emotional Intelligence

-This session will examine the key elements of Emotional Intelligence, with a particular focus on the awareness, skills, and emotional maturity required of CIOs and senior IT leaders.
+This session will examine the key elements of Emotional Intelligence, with a particular focus on the awareness, skills, and emotional maturity required of senior leaders.
 The session will help provide a framework with which to improve our understanding of various situations and the ways we engage other people, including those we manage and those to whom we report.

 You possess an ambition and talent for advancement, but does your experience cut it when it’s time to apply for executive leadership roles?
 Planning, goal setting, strategic and tactical actions and assessment are necessary ingredients for success in career management.